apache/ofbiz-tools/demo-backup/ofbizdocker/README.md

   * Git clone of https://github.com/apache/ofbiz-framework with the experimental-docker branch checked otu.

-## How do the Docker builds and deployments work
+## How do the Docker deployments work

-At 02:35h each day, the cronttab defined by `/etc/cron.d/ofbizdocker` will execute script `pull-rebuild-restart.sh`.
+At 02:35h UTC each day, the cronttab defined by `/etc/cron.d/ofbizdocker` will execute script `pull-and-restart.sh`.

-The `pull-rebuild-restart.sh` script does the following:
+The `pull-and-restart.sh` script does the following:
+* For each directory in /home/ofbizdocker/[demo-trunk, exp*]
-1. Run `git pull` in the `/home/ofbizdocker/ofbiz-framework` directory.
+  * Change to the directory.
-1. Build an OFBiz docker image based on sources in `/home/ofbizdocker/ofbiz-framework` with demo data preloaded.
-1. Build a second OFBiz docker image, but with no data preloaded.
-1. Recreate the docker compose application defined in the `exp1` directory, making use of the new container image with preloaded demo data.
-1. Recreate the docker compose application defined in the `exp2` directory, making use of the new container image without preloaded data.
-This docker compose application is configured to load seed data on its first run.
+  * Run `docker compose pull` to pull the latest container images needed to support the docker compose application.
+  * Run `docker compose down --volumes` to shutdown and remove any existing containers and volumes for the docker compose application.
+  * Run `docker compose up -d` to start the containers for the docker compose application.

+The `demo-trunk` application listens on AJP port 8009.

-The `exp1` application listens on AJP port 38009.
-The `exp2` application listens on AJP port 48009.
-The Apache server on ofbiz-vm1.apache.org has been configured to reverse-proxy to these applications for hostnames exp1.ofbiz.apache.org and exp2.ofbiz.apache.org.
+If in use, the `exp1` application listens on AJP port 38009, the `exp2` application listens on AJP port 48009, and the `exp3` application listens on AJP port 58009.
+The Apache server on ofbiz-vm1.apache.org has been configured to reverse-proxy to these applications for hostnames exp1.ofbiz.apache.org, exp2.ofbiz.apache.org and exp3.ofbiz.apache.org respectively.